 In Sri Lanka, you should also try an Ayurveda treatment, which relaxes the body and mind to achieve complete harmony – the perfect complement to yoga.
 Total chill achieved!

-Since the yoga buzz has spilled over from Asia to Europe, you can find stunning locations in Europe to practice, or even to complete your yoga teacher training.
+Since the yoga buzz has spilt over from Asia to Europe, you can find stunning locations in Europe to practice, or even to complete your yoga teacher training.
 One of them is the Spanish island of Mallorca, where numerous retreats have popped up in recent years.
 With a relaxed atmosphere, the blue Mediterranean sea and a breathtaking landscape of olive groves, mountains and more, does it not sound like the perfect setting for an unforgettable yoga stay?

 Increasing its coolness factor, you can also try a special kind of yoga here: stand up paddle yoga, which is prominent in the village of Sóller.
 If that’s too daring, Nirodha Yoga also offers courses on solid ground, where you can even take a free trial lesson.
 And if you’ve already perfected your Asana poses and now want to spread your knowledge to your yoga disciples, Vinyasa Flow or Earth Yoga are great schools to complete your yoga teacher training.